JpAudibert/superheroes/README.md

 Describing with details and images both heroes and kingdoms.

-# Why I building this?
+# Why I'm building this?

 I'm continuosly trying to improve my Node skills.
 For this project, the purpose is to get autonomy while using sequelize.
 I'm also in the way to get rid of the